SURFsara-e-infra/gridftp_tests/README.md

 The <u>gridftp.sh</u> script will run the gridftp daemon on a non-priviledged port (5000) so there is no need to run the daemon as root.

-We have tested this software on x86_64 architectures running CentOS 6.4 and 7.3.
+We have tested this software on x86_64 architectures running CentOS 7.3.

 Please refer to the document "Acceptance Tests" for additional information.